MicrosoftDocs/ATADocs/ATPDocs/security-assessment-enforce-encryption-rpc.md

 1. Make sure to turn the `IF_ENFORCEENCRYPTICERTREQUEST` flag on to remove the vulnerability.

-    To turn the flag on, run:
+    To turn on the flag, run:

     ```cmd
     certutil -setreg CA\InterfaceFlags +IF_ENFORCEENCRYPTICERTREQUEST